d-turner/fullstack-app-with-react-redux/README.md

 Webpack will fire up a server which watches all of the files in the repo, and automagically reloads whenever you change one of the components.

-Webpack is also configured to minify and compile all the sourece files into a single distribution file.
+Webpack is also configured to minify and compile all source files into a single distribution file.

-Webpack uses 'cheap-module-source-map' to map the code in the single distribution file back to the original file.
+Webpack uses 'cheap-module-source-map' to map the code in the single distribution file back to the original source files.

 ### Production